FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-5.markdown

 #Subtitle of the episode
 podcast_subtitle: An interview with Katarina Behrens
 #Description of the podcast
-podcast_description: In Episode 5, we interview Katarina Behrens, a consultant and software developpers of LibreOffice, LibreOffice extensions and related libraries working at CIB Group of Companies.
-We discuss her involvment with The Document Foundation, the capabilities of the LibreOffice suite and why an open source office suite is relevant for scientists.
+podcast_description: In Episode 5, we interview Katarina Behrens, a consultant and software developers of LibreOffice, LibreOffice extensions and related libraries working at CIB Group of Companies.
+We discuss her involvement with The Document Foundation, the capabilities of the LibreOffice suite and why an open source office suite is relevant for scientists.
 ---

 <audio controls>